Get-Gud-Dev/Role/docs/1-abstract-design/mechanics/community.md

 - At least two complete caravan services that offer access to the global market
 - Full medical services (Hospital with staff trained in a medical branch)
 - Significant justice services, a legal process and a system of laws a guard staff of 1 for every 25 citizens.

+# Embedded Communities

+There are also communities that exist embedded within another community.

+## Embassy

+Cities or larger are able to create embassies in other areas.
+Having an embassy enables commercial transport to come and go from that location.

+## Guild hall

+Guild Halls can be established in any size community.
+Having resident guilds grant the city with guild specialty specific bonuses.